ToneGabriel/CustomSTL/README.md

 # CustomSTL

+Personal approach inspired from MSVC STL.
 Actual code is found in "myproject/stl/include" folder.

-Code build requirements:
+Compilation requirements:

 - C++20 version
-- GCC (Linux or Windows) OR MSVC (Windows, but no thread support)
+- GCC (Linux or Windows) or MSVC (!no thread support!)

 Components not fully operational: